Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Empirical tension--bias transfer functions

-Nevertheless, despite their limitations beyond the local regime, the 1D transfer functions remain highly valuable within the controlled-tension forecasting framework developed here.
-They provide an immediate and interpretable link between specific probe-level tensions and the resulting shifts in cosmological parameters, allowing one to identify which sector—BAO, CMB, or SNe—dominates the observed bias.
-More importantly, they offer a diagnostic baseline against which the fully nonlinear behaviour seen in 2D tension–bias maps or in real-data combinations can be quantified.
+Nevertheless, despite their limitations beyond the local regime, the 1D transfer functions remain useful within the controlled-tension forecasting framework developed here.
+They provide an immediate and interpretable link between specific probe-level tensions and the resulting shifts in cosmological parameters, allowing one to identify which sector---BAO, CMB, or SNe---dominates the observed bias.
+More importantly, they offer a diagnostic baseline against which the fully nonlinear behaviour seen in 2D tension--bias maps or in real-data combinations can be quantified.
 The failure of the 1D approximation at large tensions is itself informative: it signals the onset of nonlinear mixing, identifies where curved degeneracy directions begin to dominate, and highlights the need for higher-order extensions such as global quadratic models, Fisher-bias corrections including covariance derivatives, or nonparametric Gaussian-process emulators trained on extended injection grids.

+In addition, the numerical values of these transfer functions should not be interpreted as parametrization-independent.
+A different late-time basis or a more flexible dark-energy description would generally alter both the slope and curvature of the inferred tension--bias relation, even if the broader conclusion---that cross-probe inconsistencies can be absorbed by a flexible late-time sector---remains qualitatively similar.

 In this sense, the 1D relations are not a substitute for a full multi-dimensional treatment.
-Instead, they provide a conceptual anchor and a practical forecasting tool.
+Instead, they provide a useful local diagnostic reference.
 They characterize the local structure of tension propagation, help diagnose departures from linear behaviour in real data, and guide the development of higher-order or emulator-based extensions of the tension to bias mapping.